Skanda298/pwn.college_skandasai/Pondering_paths.md

 hacker@paths~position-elsewhere:/usr/share/build-essential$
 ```
 ## What I learned
-You must place your shell in the correct current working directory before running some challenge programs.
+You must change the directory into the correct one first
 cd /usr/share/build-essential sets the shell’s working directory to /usr/share/build-essential.

 ## References